stripe/stripe-dotnet/readme.md

 have a `StripeSourceCard` (pass a new card), `StripeSourceToken`, and a `StripeSourceExistingCard` (when you want to use a customers existing card, but not the default card).
 This should make working with charges a lot more intuitive.
 The existing `StripeSourceOptions` will be marked as obsolete, but will still function... for now. :)

 **Release: 6.0.0**
 Stripe.net now supports .NET 4.5+ and is a portable class library.
 UWP, .NET Core, Windows 8, WindowsPhone 8.0+, and Xamarin are now supported.

 Support
 -------
-Search [issues](https://github.com/jaymedavis/stripe.net/issues) and [pull requests](https://github.com/jaymedavis/stripe.net/pulls) to make sure your issue doesn't exist already.
-If it does, please leave a comment.
-[Create a new issue](https://github.com/jaymedavis/stripe.net/issues/new) if it does not exist.
+Search [issues](https://github.com/jaymedavis/stripe.net/issues) and [pull requests](https://github.com/jaymedavis/stripe.net/pulls) to see if your issue/request already exists.
+If it does, please leave a comment or a [reaction](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments).
+This helps me priortize what I work on next.
+[Create a new issue](https://github.com/jaymedavis/stripe.net/issues/new) if you can't find what you're looking for. :)

-You can often find me in IRC hanging out in #stripe on freenode.
+I also hang out in IRC in #stripe on freenode (my nick is truepudding) when I can.
+Feel free to ping me there as well.

 Quick Start
 -----------